Re-opening and re-building day care services: Where to start and planning for the future

 It is important to ensure that staff and volunteers feel safe and supported within the context of all service resumption planning and their concerns and needs are considered when re-opening or expanding face-to-face support.
 Staff that have been redeployed will need to have an agreed plan for returning to day services.

 New protocols could introduce unfamiliar ways of working for staff and volunteers – this may be stressful and staff may feel more isolated.
-For example, having dedicated staff for each group/bubble, minimising contact between staff, increased online and telephone communication with families, wearing PPE, changed work patterns and alterations to typical activities.
+For example, increased online and telephone communication with families, wearing PPE, changed work patterns and alterations to typical activities.

 A 'return to work' protocol for all staff and volunteers can reassure staff of the measures being taken to minimise risk of infection and of the support in place for them as they return.